Ivywild, Colorado: Early 20th century

 The Ivywild Elementary School was founded in 1901 with two bungalow buildings until 1916 when a brick building was constructed.
 The two bungalows were moved, one became the Edelweiss Restaurant and the other the Ivywild Presbyterian Church.

 In 1902, Winfield Scott Stratton (1848-1902) and Thomas F. Burns purchased 10 acres along Cheyenne Boulevard from William B. Jenkins for $16,000.
 The equal partners purchased the land for the construction of baseball park called Boulevard Park, just west of Jenkins Pond (now Tejon Street and Cheyenne Boulevard).

-The base ball park was built by Statton, but not completed until after his death.
+The baseball park was built by Statton, but not completed until after his death.
 The Burns brothers (James and Thomas Burns) bought The Millionaires baseball club, and Thomas F. Burns was president of the club.
 The Colorado Springs Millionaires baseball team played at the park, often known as Base Ball Park, that sat 3,500 people.
 Boulevard Park, on the Colorado Springs and Interurban Railway's electric trolley route, was about a 5-minute trolley ride from the center of town.

 Residents of Ivywild met at Jenkins' house on South Nevada Avenue to discuss the creation of a local government in 1902, when the community was governed by El Paso County, Colorado.
 It was reported that the time was right because "the growth of the pretty suburb has been steady."
 Plans were made later that year to begin to incorporate the town.

 John Coughlin, a ward boss from Chicago, bought property in 1903 to invest in Ivywild development.
 He donated a carriage with fire equipment to the town in 1904.
 Coughlin built an amusement park, Cheyenne Springs Park and Zoo, at Alsace Way and 8th Street in 1906 at the cost of $75,000.
 A play entitled, Ivywild: The True Story of John "Bathhouse" Coughlin has been written about the man.

 Charles Maddocks, who built houses in Ivywild from wood salvaged from Nikola Tesla's laboratory, bought Boulevard Park in 1904 when the Millionaires dissolved.
 He built bungalows, including Sears and other mail order homes.
 The Ivywild Pharmacy and Ivywild Grocery and Market were both doing business by 1916.